Starmand6/ubi-dashboard/README.md

     - `registeredCitizens(address)` is a mapping that returns a boolean for each address -- true meaning the address is registered.
     - `walletToCitizenUBIData(address)` is perhaps one of the more useful functions for nosy people.
 One can find out for any address passed in: how many UBI rounds it has voted in, first UBI round voted in, its UBI voting percentage, if it is in good standing, and if it has voted in the previous round.

-<u>Project Highlights:</u>
+<u>Project Highlights</u>

 - Use of an Enum within a Struct for function and logic gating
+- Code snippets for integrating Proof of Humanity or Governor DAO's Proof of Existence in combination with a DAO membership NFT (using CityDAO's Citizen NFT as an example) to gate the UBI Dashboard accordingly.
+- Transfer of UBI Token contract ownership to the Dashboard contract
 - Deployed to the Ethereum - Goerli Testnet
 - UBI Token and Dashboard contracts are verified on Goerli Etherscan
-- Working frontend for live dApp interaction with Metamask
+- Working front end for live dApp interaction with Metamask
 - Chainlink Automation integration testing
-- Subgraph of DUBI token (in progress)
+- Subgraph of DUBI token (coming later)
-- Code snippets for integrating Proof of Humanity or Governor DAO's Proof of Existence in combination with a DAO membership NFT (using CityDAO's Citizen NFT as an example) to gate the UBI Dashboard accordingly.

-<U>Testing Highlights:</U>
+<U>Testing Highlights</U>

 - 33 of 33 unit tests passing
-- stage tests passing

 - Hardhat Network Test Coverage:

 ```sh